ung0v/ai-sdk-v5-crash-course/exercises/08-agents-and-workflows/08.04-breaking-the-loop-early/problem/readme.md

   - A feedback string
   - A boolean indicating if the draft is good enough

 - [ ] Update the code to stream the feedback to the frontend as it appears in the `partialObjectStream`.
-Check out the [reference material](/exercises/99-reference/99.07-stream-object-partial-object-stream/explainer/readme.md) for more information on partial object streams.
+Return to the [exercise on streamObject](/exercises/01-ai-sdk-basics/01.09-streaming-objects/problem/readme.md) for a reminder.

 - [ ] Modify the loop to break early if the LLM indicates the draft is good enough